 6.2.1 There are more than 9,000 vocational training institutions (government ITIs / private ITCs) in the country.
 Out of these, approximately 2,300 are government-run institutes and the rest are privately run.
-Generally, ITIs have good infrastructure (classrooms, offices, etc.) and are located on big plots of land.
-However, their workshop and lab facilities are outdated.
+Generally, ITIs have good infrastructure

+(classrooms, offices, etc.) and are located on big plots of land.
+However, their workshop and lab facilities are often outdated.
 The location of many ITIs is not near the industrial estates.

-6.2.2 State of students:

-- Students passing out are not well trained and are taken as helpers.
-They take up to 2-3 years to become skilled workers - ► No proper practical training is imparted in the institutes - ► There is limited interaction and no tie-ups with industry for their training - Students passing out are not directly employable by the industry and need on-the-job training - ► In small towns and rural areas, in particular, stress is on obtaining certificates which helps the students in getting government jobs. - 6.2.3 State of teachers: - ► Teachers are not well trained in their trades - ► They are not well paid - There is no system to test or periodically update their skills - ► Skills being imparted are by and large, not in line with the requirements of industry - ► Accountability is limited. - 6.2.4 Status of curriculums: - Curriculums are not revised over a period of time to keep pace with developments in the industry
+- 6.2.2 Status of students: - Students passing out are not well trained and are taken as helpers.
+They take up to 2-3 years to become skilled workers. - No proper practical training is imparted in the institutes. - There is limited interaction and no tieups with industry for their training. - Students passing out are not directly employable by the industry and need time consuming on-the-job training. - In small towns and rural areas, in particular, stress is on obtaining certificates which helps the students in getting government jobs. - 6.2.3 Status of teachers: - Teachers are not well trained in their trades. - > They are not well paid. - There is no system to test or periodically update their skills. - Skills being imparted are by and large, not in line with the requirements of industry. - > Accountability is limited. - 6.2.4 Status of curriculums: - Curriculum is not regularly revised over a period of time to keep pace with developments in the industry.